ON TWO WHEELS

 With year-round sunshine, more than 100 miles of bike lanes, and flat-to-gently sloping terrain, Tampa Bay is a natural place for pedal-ushing.
 Don't have your own bike?
 Don't worry.
-The Epicurean Hotel and Le Meridien Tampa both offer free bikes to their guests.
-Or, with a smartphone and a credit card, you can rent one from Coast Bike Share and be riding in a few minutes.
-Just remember: Helmets are required for kids.
-You can find those along with rentals at City Bike Tampa across from the new bike lane on Cass Street.
+The Epicurean Hotel and Le Méridien Tampa both offer free bikes to their guests.
+Or, swing by Tampa Riverwalk Rentals right on the riverwalk, and you’ll be out on your bike in no time.
+Just make sure to bring sunblock and water for your ride!

 Tampa Riverwalk